NicholasMatias/NicholasMatias.github.io/README.md

 # NicholasMatias.github.io
-This is my personal webiste.
-It tells you all about me, has links to my projects, a link to my resume, and lastly has all of my contact information.
+This is the first verion of my personal webiste.
+It helped me learn the basics of HTML and CSS.